 For a tutorial on filling out the FAFSA, go to the Finance Authority of Maine (FAME) video tutorial.
 (Click the arrow in the green box marked "file" in the middle of the page.)
 At the point on the FAFSA where you enter the schools to which you want your FAFSA sent, be sure to enter KVCC's school code, 009826.

 Students (and parents, if applicable) who have filed their tax returns may be able to select the IRS Data Retrieval Tool on the FAFSA to transfer tax information to the FAFSA.
-The Federal Tax Return must be filed at least two weeks (if filing electronically) and 6-8 weeks (if filing paper return) before using the IRS Data Retrieval process to allow the IRS time to process the return.This option is not available if:
+The Federal Tax Return must be filed at least three weeks (if filing electronically) and 6-8 weeks (if filing paper return) before using the IRS Data Retrieval process to allow the IRS time to process the return.This option is not available if:

 The marital status changed after December 31 of the tax year

 The filing status was married filing separately

 A tax return was filed using a TAX ID Number (TIN)

 The home address on the FAFSA does not match the address on the tax return